Viewing Course History

 Professional Recognition

-The CG85 Bachelor of Exercise and Sport Sciences (ESSA Accredited Minor, which is no longer accepting new enrolments) course is currently accredited with Exercise and Sports Science Australia (ESSA) (2014 through 2019).
-To comply with updated ESSA standards, a revised course structure commenced in 2018 and all new students are required to undertake this revised structure.
-Please note, the CG85 course is currently undergoing reaccreditation with an outcome anticipated in 2020.
+The CG85 Bachelor of Exercise and Sport is currently accredited with Exercise and Sports Science Australia (ESSA) (2019 through 2024).
+Please note, the CG85 course is currently undergoing reaccreditation with an outcome anticipated in 2025.